mozilla-mobile/mozilla-vpn-client/README.md

 ### Running the functional tests

-* Install node (if needed) and then `npm install` to install the testing dependencies
-* Compile the testing addons: ./scripts/addon/generate_all_tests.py
-* Make a .env file with:
- * `MVPN_BIN` (location of compiled mvpn binary.
-This must be a dummy binary, see note below.)
- * `ARTIFACT_DIR` - optional (directory to put screenshots from test failures)
-* Run a test from the root of the project: `npm run functionalTest path/to/testFile.js`.
-To run, say, the authentication tests: `npm run functionalTest tests/functional/testAuthenticationInApp.js`.

 > **Note**: Functional tests require a dummy build of the application.
 > In order to create such a build, on the root folder of this repository run:
 >